 Those desiring to enter the Second Section of the Day Antique Class must present signed specimens of their work drawn from the solid object.
 Those desiring to enter the Second Section of the Still Life Painting Class must present signed specimens of their work painted from the solid object.

-Students will be admitted to the Life and Head Classes only by the action of the Faculty after an examination of their work in Drawing from the Figure.
+Students will be admitted to the Life and Head Classes only by the action of the Faculty after an examination of their work in Drawing from the full length figure, either antique or life.
+ADMISSIONS.